Top 16 Benefits Of Zero Waste (2023)

 When you prevent organic waste from reaching landfills, you help to reduce these emissions.

 Zero waste community initiatives can incorporate useful ideas.
-This can be composting in the neighborhood garden, or tool and skill sharing to reuse and repair, which again reduces waste and costs.
+This can be composting in the neighborhood garden, tool and skill sharing, and reuse & repair workshops, which again reduce waste and costs.

 Additionally, community-based zero waste strategies could redistribute useful goods to people in need, such as clothing and food to shelters, used furniture for refugees, etc.